graphhopper/graphhopper/docs/core/landmarks.md

 default.
 You can make it faster and more heuristical behaving when you set the epsilon parameter lower than 1.

-For the world wide case we limit the routing in a certain way for landmarks.
-You can only route within the EU, Africa and Asia.
-The other algorithms are not affected from this limitation though.
-For landmarks this is important as we store the weight approximation in a short (two bytes) and for large distances more bytes would be necessary but e.g. for the world wide case this would mean several GB per weighting.
+Currently we limit routing requests using the landmark algorithm, then it is not possible to cross the borders between EU, Africa, and Asia.
+All other algorithms are not affected by this limitation.
+For landmarks this limitation is important as we store the weight approximation in a short (two bytes) and for large distances more bytes would be necessary but e.g. for the world wide case this would mean several additional GB per weighting.

-Furthermore this short has the problem that smaller distances cannot be differentiated sometimes which could lead to very slightly suboptimal routes.
+Furthermore this short value has the problem that smaller distances cannot be differentiated sometimes which could lead to very slightly suboptimal routes.
-If just small areas (country or city) are imported this can be avoided via setting a different rounding factor.
+If just small areas (country or city) are imported this can be avoided via setting a the maximum weighting explicitely.